 Our bodies are conditioned to be alert during the day and sleepy at night.
-This phenomenon is also known as our circadian rhythm, or sleep-wake cycle.
+This phenomenon is also known as ouror sleep-wake cycle.

-Light suppresses the production of the sleep-inducing hormone melatonin, leading to poor sleep.
+Light suppresses the production of the sleep-inducing hormone melatonin, so too much of it at night leads to poor sleep.

 Blue light, in particular, from electronic devices can be especially problematic if we have the habit of scrolling through our phones late at night.

 When optic nerves perceive light, they send signals to the brain’s Suprachiasmatic Nucleus (SCN).
 The SCN is located in the hypothalamus and regulates our circadian rhythm by controlling the pineal gland.
 The pineal gland produces melatonin, but only when our optic nerves perceive darkness.

 Light from electronic devices signals our brain to suppress melatonin production, which is why staying up late watching TV or scrolling on your cell phone can make it harder to fall asleep and get good quality rest.
 With less sleep comes more daytime drowsiness, ultimately impacting your day-to-day productivity.